 Vegetables: October is prime planting for many cool-season vegetables.
 Plant Broccoli, Brussels sprouts, Cabbage, and Cauliflower from transplants.
 Swiss chard, Kale, Kohlrabi, Leeks, Spinach, Collards, Lettuce, Mustard Greens, Asian Greens and Spinach may be planted from seed or transplants.
 Beets, carrots radishes, and cool-season peas such as snap, English and snow peas should be planted directly from seed.
 Be sure to follow directions on thinning carrots, beets, radishes, lettuce and spinach in order to produce a harvestable crop!

 October is the best month to plant Garlic from cloves separated from “seed bulbs”, as well.
-Pick up a Garlic planting guide while at the nursery purchasing your garlic.
+Click HERE for our Garlic planting guide.

 Be sure to have your Bt or Spinosad on hand to preventatively treat for Cabbage loopers and other caterpillars that can devour your crops.
 Aphids can be discouraged by washing with a spray of water, or using Insecticidal Soap.
 Transplants of Artichokes can be planted this month for spring harvest.
 They will need protection from a hard freeze, so be sure to have some “frost fabric” on hand for those really cold nights.